azavea/climate-change-api/README.rst

     ./scripts/console django './manage.py createsuperuser'

 and follow the prompts to create an initial user to login with.
-You will also need to create a UserProfile so that you can login to the app.
+Remember the email address you use to sign up; you will use it to create a UserProfile so that you can login to the app in the steps below.

 In the VM: